zhuje/agent-frameworks/prototype/frameworks/llamastack/README.md

 ---
 ## **9. Run a build in web search Agent**

 If you wish to test around the web search tool with external web search API, you can follow the example in `scripts/tool_websearch.py`.
-This example modified based on exsiting web search tool from https://colab.research.google.com/github/meta-llama/llama-stack/blob/main/docs/getting_started.ipynb.
-Allow run it through podman follow same instruction.

 Run the script: